linux-system-roles/mssql/README.md

 This variable is required when you run the role to install SQL Server.

-When running this role on a host that has SQL Server installed, the `mssql_password` variable overwrites theexisting sa user password to the one that you specified.
+When running this role on a host that has SQL Server installed, the `mssql_password` variable overwrites the existing sa user password to the one that you specified.

 Default: `null`